 The Company currently has two operating segments: the Och-Ziff Funds segment and the Company's real estate business.
 The Och-Ziff Funds segment is currently the Company's only reportable operating segment under U.S. generally accepted accounting principles ("GAAP") and provides asset management services to the Company's multi-strategy funds, dedicated credit funds and other alternative investment vehicles.
-Through Institutional Credit Strategies, the Company's asset management platform that invests in performing credits, the Och-Ziff Funds segment manages collateralized loan obligations ("CLOs") and other customized solutions for clients.
 The Company's real estate business, which provides asset management services to its real estate funds, is included within Other Operations as it does not meet the threshold of a reportable operating segment under GAAP.